adamtilson/ense375/lab-1-doc.md

 Objective: To explore Java classes, inheritance and polymorphism

 In this exercise, you are going to create stubs for creatures for a tactical role playing game.
 Each of these monsters must be of a given type (humanoid, familiar, monster or undead) which should be implemented as an appropriate hierarchy of abstract classes which the concrete classes extend.
-Additionally they should have movement functionality and attack functionality of a given type, which should be represented as appropriate hierarchies of interfaces which the concete classes implement.
+Additionally they should have movement functionality and attack functionality of a given type, which should be represented as appropriate hierarchies of interfaces which the concrete classes implement.

 | Class             | Creature Type   | Attack Type |   Movement Type